Skip to main content

 Setting up no data notification on the Nobl9 Web

-• No data anomaly alerts are set per SLO objectives.
+• No data anomaly alerting applies to SLO objectives.

-An individual notification is sent for every SLO objective when it fails to report data for your specified time frame.
+An notification is sent for every SLO objective that fails to report data within the specified time frame.

-• You can add up to five alert methods for anomaly alerting per SLO.
+• You can add up to five alert methods for anomaly notifications per SLO.

 • To get notified on no data anomalies, you must have access to the SLO and alert method used to send notifications.